 There are so many times I fill out a survey and never hear about it.
 As an incentive, you can share the results with the participants, in the form of a benchmark, or a measurement that you then report to the participants.

 3. Collect – Get the most out of your customer survey

 How do we make sure that we get the most data and get the most out of this data?

 Collect data from a wide audience

-Think about your entire sample: who is part of it and who are the stakeholders.
+Think about your entire sample: who is part of it and who the stakeholders are.
 You might need a different plan to engage different stakeholders depending on their role.

-Again, it comes back to “what’s in it for me”.
-If as a respondent I don’t see the value, I’m not going to participate.
+Again, it comes back to “what’s in it for me."
+If respondents don’t see the value, they're not going to participate.
 This is where the incentives come in, such as reporting back on survey results, allowing participants to see what other people have contributed, or offering a prize or monetary incentive (where appropriate).